Who are the men that pick for scraps amongst the ruins at the end of history?

 I had this exact perspective when I went to that Christmas market.

-I didn't intend to spend 200 quid, but I genuinely was thinking about it.
+I didn't intend to spend 200 quid, but I really, I was just, I genuinely was thinking about it, it's like, this is going to be really valuable to these people.

-It's just nice stuff as well.
+It was nice stuff as well.

-Yeah, they were nice.
+Yeah, yeah, they were nice.

-It was like a flavored honey.
+It was like, a flavored honey.

 It was really good.